nvhieu1978/plutus-pioneer-program/docs/week2.rst

 Example 4 - Typed
 ~~~~~~~~~~~~~~~~~

-It was mentioned at the beginning of the lecture, this is low-level
-Plutus and in reality, no-one will write validation functions like this.
+It was mentioned at the beginning of the lecture, this is low-level Plutus and in reality, no-one will write validation functions like this.

-Now we will see how it is actually done.
+Now we will see how it is actually done using a typed version.

-Even though the *Data* type is powerful and you can encode all sorts of
-data into it, it doesn't really feel like Haskell.
+Even though the ``Data`` type is powerful and you can encode all sorts of data into it, it doesn't really feel like Haskell.
 It is almost like you
 are writing in an untyped language like Javascript or Python.
-It is just
-a like a blob of data, it can contain anything so you don't really have
+It is just a like a blob of data, it can contain anything so you don't really have
 any type safety.
-You will always need to check, for example, if you are
-expecting an integer that you are indeed given an integer.
+You will always need to check, for example, if you are expecting an integer that you are indeed given an integer.

+It is especially bad with the third argument, the context.
+Even though it's easy to imagine that you can somehow encode a transaction with its inputs and outputs into
+the ``Data`` type, it is not at all clear how that is done.

-We would rather use more specific data types that are tailored to the
+We would rather use more specific data types that are tailored to the business logic.
-business logic.

 This is indeed possible with so-called Typed Validators.
-What this means
-is that we can replace the occurrences of *Data* in the mkValidator
+What this means is that we can replace the occurrences of ``Data`` in the ``mkValidator`` signature
-signature with more suitable types.
+with more suitable types.

 .. code:: haskell